 The oil and gas industry is typically divided into three major sectors: "upstream," "midstream," and "downstream."
-E&P businesses that extract oil, gas, and other hydrocarbons-like Cobalt-comprise the upstream sector.
-The midstream sector includes companies engaged in gathering, transporting, and storing the (unrefined) hydrocarbons.
-The downstream sector is comprised of refiners, distributors, and marketers of (refined) hydrocarbon products.
+E&P businesses that extract oil, gas, and other hydrocarbons-like Cobalt-comprise

 Cobalt's assets are focused in the Gulf of Mexico deepwater basin, the Kwanza basin offshore Angola, and the Gabon basin.
 The Gulf of Mexico's deepwater oil basin is one of the most prolific in the world and has been a focus for major oil exploration companies for more than three decades.
 The Kwanza basin and the Gabon basin are located off the coast of West Africa.